anders-s-olsen/Coupled-generator-decomposition/README.md

 ## Introduction

+Say you have a data matrix `X` of size `(n\times p)`

+## Introduction

 The main Python class `CGD.py` implements the Coupled Generator Decomposition model for a variable number of input data dimensions.

-The input data `X` should always be a dictionary of torch tensors.
+The input data `X` should be a *dictionary of torch tensors*.
+In the case of a group model, `X` is allowed to be a torch tensor.
 If you have data of varying dimensions, such as EEG/MEG or two clinical groups of differing number of subjects, then the data for these should be in each their tensor, and the tensors should be input as a dictionary, e.g., `X = {'EEG':EEGdata,'MEG':MEGdata}`.

 ### Requirements
 - PyTorch